CCI-BIO/Pan-cancerAnalysis/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;(1) Input files</br>
     &nbsp;&nbsp;&nbsp;&nbsp;(2) Output folder - Output files for general</br>
     &nbsp;&nbsp;&nbsp;&nbsp;(3) Cancer type folder - Output files for cancer types

+Contact information:</br>
+    &nbsp;&nbsp;&nbsp;&nbsp;If there are any issues with the method we encourage you to post on the issues section of this github page.
+If you are unable to do so please get in touch with Vu Viet Hoang Pham (vpham@ccia.org.au).